Cleaning your hardwood floors the old-fashioned way with a standard mop may not get you the results you want.

 Longer-Lasting Mop Pads

-Shark states that the pads can last for up to four months with normal use.
+Shark states that the pads can last up to four months with regular use.
 Since replacement pads are an ongoing cost, this should save you a little money.

 Swiveling Mop Head Might Hinder You

 Several customers report that the mop head is extremely pliable.
 The swiveling mop head may prove too flexible for some of you.

 If you have a lot of wide-open spaces to steam, struggling to keep the mop straight could get irritating.
 Users who have become accustomed to stiff mop heads for years may also have trouble adjusting.

 If you want a removable tank, this isn’t the steam mop for you.
 You have to fill the measuring cup first, then pour it into the reservoir, which takes extra time.
 Plus, the opening is small, so it’s tricky.
 Lastly, you can’t see the reservoir easily, making it hard to tell how much water is in there.

 Can’t Stand Up On Its Own